QingZhaoMU/LDA-regression/README.md

-# LDA-with-beta-regression
+# LDA-with-auxiliary-information
-I tried to incorporate covariates into Latent Dirichlet Allocation models with beta regressions
+I tried to incorporate auxiliary information (e.g. covariats, remote sensing data) into Latent Dirichlet Allocation models with different approaches.
+The work should include both simulations and case studies.